-- 8) There must be no damage to shellfish beds in mapped Significant Ecological Areas (refer I Maps | Ngā mahere matawhenua) and no damage to saltmarsh or seagrass meadows, except as necessary for the installation of an aid to navigation under Rule C.1.1.4. - 9) Any visible disturbance of the foreshore or seabed must be remedied or restored within 48 hours of completion of works in a mapped (refer I Maps | Ngā mahere matawhenua): - a) Area of Outstanding Natural Character Area, or - b) Outstanding Natural Feature, or - c) Site or Area of Significance to tangata whenua, or - d) Significant Ecological Area, or - e) Outstanding Natural Landscape, or - f) Significant Bird Area critical bird habitats. - 10) There must be no disturbance of indigenous or migratory bird nesting or roosting sites. - 11) Outside Outstanding Natural Character, Outstanding Natural Feature, Significant Ecological Areas or Significant Bird Area critical bird habitats, any visible disturbance of the foreshore or seabed must be remedied or restored within seven days. - 12) The structure or activity must not: - a) cause permanent scouring or erosion of banks, or - b) cause or exacerbate flooding of other property, or - c) materially reduce the ability of a river to convey flood flows into the coastal marine area (including as a result of debris accumulating against structures). - 13) Any discharge must not: - a) occur for more than five consecutive days, and for more than 12 hours per day, or - cause any of the following effects in the receiving waters beyond the zone of reasonable mixing: - the production of conspicuous oil or grease films, scums or foams, of floatable or suspended materials, or - ii. any conspicuous change in the colour or visual clarity, or - iii. an emission of objectionable odour.
+- a) where there is a functional or operational need to refuel equipment or machinery onboard a vessel, in which case refuelling must be undertaken using leak-proof containers and contained spill capture areas (which prevent any fuel entering the coastal marine area), or - b) where there is a functional or operational need to refuel equipment or machinery on a structure in the coastal marine area, in which case refuelling must be undertaken using leak-proof containers and bunds to prevent any fuel entering the coastal marine area; and - for the duration of the activity, no vehicle or equipment is to be left in a position where it could come into contact with coastal water, except where contact with coastal water is necessary to undertake the activity. - 8) There must be no damage to shellfish beds in mapped Significant Ecological Areas (refer I Maps | Ngā mahere matawhenua) and no damage to saltmarsh or seagrass meadows, except as necessary for the installation of an aid to navigation under C.1.1.4 Aids to navigation permitted activity. - 9) There must be no damage to rhodolith bed, bryozoan beds, sponge gardens or vermetid reefs, except as necessary for the installation of an aid to navigation under C.1.1.4 Aids to navigation permitted activity. - 10) Any visible disturbance of the foreshore or seabed must be remedied or restored within 48 hours of completion of works in a mapped (refer I Maps | Ngā mahere matawhenua): - a) Area of Outstanding Natural Character, or - b) Outstanding Natural Feature, or - c) Site or Area of Significance to Tangata Whenua, or - d) Significant Ecological Area, or - e) Outstanding Natural Landscape, or - f) Significant Bird Area Critical Bird Habitats. - 11) There must be no disturbance of indigenous bird nesting sites (during the period 1 August and 31 March inclusive), and no disturbance of flocks of roosting coastal sea and shore birds within two hours of high tide14, unless the activity is undertaken in accordance with C.1.4.1 Mangrove seedling removal permitted activity, C.1.4.2 Minor mangrove removal for specified authorised activities permitted activity, C.1.5.1 Conditional use of vehicles on the foreshore or seabed permitted activity, C.1.5.4 Removal of nuisance marine plant debris permitted activity, C.1.5.6 Clearing of pipe outlets permitted activity or C.1.5.8 Clearing tidal stream mouths permitted activity, in which case this condition does not apply. - 12) Outside Outstanding Natural Character, Outstanding Natural Feature, Significant Ecological Areas or Significant Bird Area Critical Bird Habitats, any visible disturbance of the foreshore or seabed must be remedied or restored within seven days of completion of works, provided that should adverse circumstances arise that make it unsafe to conduct remediation and restoration work in the coastal marine area, then such remediation or restoration work shall be carried out within ten working days. - 13) The structure or activity must not: - a) cause permanent scouring or erosion of banks, or - b) cause or exacerbate flooding of other property, or - c) materially reduce the ability of a river to convey flood flows into the coastal marine area (including as a result of debris accumulating against structures). - 14) Any discharge must not: - a) occur for more than five consecutive days, and for more than 12 hours per day, or - b) cause any of the following effects in the receiving waters beyond the zone of reasonable mixing: